stepanataccolade/docsv2/sources/index.md

 Go to [the CD Pipelines section](pipelines_overview.md) to learn more.

-In addition, we also have a cool tool called **Lighthouse** that lets you monitor any Docker images you depend on and be notified when they change.
+In addition, we also have a cool feature that lets you monitor any Docker images you depend on and be notified when they change.
 This helps avoid situations where your images no longer work due to changing dependencies.

-Go to [Lighthouse Overview](lighthouse.md) to learn more.
+Go to [Monitor your Docker images](lighthouse.md) to learn more.

 ---